In this article

 The brand was estimated to have spent $2.5 million on a thousand-square-foot barn-shaped club.
 The performers for its events were stars such as Florida Georgia Line and Thomas Rhett.
-Additionally, the area had spaces dedicated for ordering beer, playing corn hole, taking pictures and chatting up Budweiser’s brewmasters.
+Additionally, the area had spaces dedicated to ordering a beer, playing corn hole, taking pictures, and chatting up Budweiser's brewmasters.

 Surprisingly, the results were phenomenal.
 Budweiser's festivals had about 12,000 to 25,000 attendees per event!
 Assuming its visitors numbered 70,000 and its estimated cost for the activation was $2.5 million—it spent $35 per person!

 Thousands of customers are a pretty decent return for a million-dollar event!

 They love to see strong helmeted men go against each other.
 Not only is it entertaining, but the excitement and anticipation audiences experience while watching—is addicting.